-- Turn the key to "∩" and turn on the electrical circuits to check if the devices operate. - 4.
+- 3. Turn the key to "\(\cap \)" and turn on the electrical circuits to check if the devices operate. - 4.
 If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

-Replacing a headlight bulb
+Replacing the headlight bulb

-If a headlight bulb burns out, replace it as follows.
+If the headlight bulb burns out, replace it as follows.